Field, Ontario: Natural disasters

 Field photographed in 1928 following its first known flood.

 The first known natural disaster in Field occurred in 1928 when a major flood damaged the town.
 Floods would continue in the 1950s.

-In the summer of 1970, a tornado injured several residents and killed one.
+In the summer of 1970, a tornado associated with the Sudbury tornado event injured several residents and killed one.
 Over $500,000 CAD was spent to repair the town.

 In 1979, the Sturgeon River rose twenty feet and flooded most of the village.
 On some nights, the river would rise by as much as a foot.
 Several hundred residents were forced to relocate to the community's now defunct elementary school, where volunteers would cook meals.
 At the expense of the provincial Government of Ontario, many homes on lower ground were relocated to higher ground in the community's Val des Arbes neighbourhood, with compensation for their property loss.
 The majority of Field's residents still live in Val des Arbes today.
 Following the flood, many people permanently left the community and the majority of businesses did not reopen.
 Today, the population is estimated to be less than half of what it was before the flood in 1979.